 A standard computation shows that

-where $\Delta$ is the spatial Laplacian on $V$ and $\sigma^2$ is norm squared of the trace-free part of the second fundamental form of $V$.
-Since $H_0(p) > 0$, the Rayleigh quotient formula for the principal eigenvalue $\l_1$ of $L$ shows that $\lambda_1 > 0$.
-Then, by varying with respect to the principal eigenfunction, there are times $t < 0$ such that $H_t > 0$ everywhere on $V_t$.
+where $\Delta$ is the spatial Laplacian on $V$ and $\sigma^2$ is the norm squared of the trace-free part of the second fundamental form of $V$.
+Since $H_0(p) > 0$, the Rayleigh quotient formula for the principal eigenvalue $\l_1$ of $L$,

+shows that $\lambda_1 > 0$.
+Then, by varying with respect to the principal eigenfunction, there are times $r < 0$ such that $H_r > 0$ everywhere on $V_r$.

 Thus we can assume -- without loss of generality -- that $H_V > 0$.
-Choose $c > 0$ such that $H_V > c$.
-By taking $\tau$ sufficiently large, Proposition \ref{prop: small mean curvature} implies the existence of a Cauchy surface $V_\tau$ with mean curvature $H_\tau < c$ in the support sense.
+Since $V$ is smooth, we can choose constants $a > c > 0$ such that $H_V \geq a$.
+By taking $\tau$ sufficiently large, Proposition \ref{prop: small mean curvature} implies the existence of a Cauchy surface $V_\tau$ with mean curvature $H_\tau \leq b$ in the support sense, for some $b < c$.
 Then Proposition \ref{prop: support barriers} implies that there is a smooth spacelike Cauchy surface between $V$ and $V_\tau$ with constant mean curvature $H = c$.

 \emph{Remark.} The timelike future completeness assumption in Theorem \ref{thm: main} can be weakened some.
 Suppose, for instance, $V$ has mean curvature $H_V > c$, then, instead of future completeness, it is sufficient that the future existence time $T_0$ introduced in the remark after the proof of Proposition \ref{prop: small mean curvature} satisfy $T_0 > \frac{n}{c}$.
 In particular, in a big bang scenario, we imagine $c$ being large (e.g., a crushing singularity) in which case we would only require a small $T_0$ to ensure a CMC slice.